-We feel committed to maintain the privacy of our website visitors and of our customers.
-Protection and security of personal data is of primary concern for us.
+We feel committed to maintaining the privacy of our website visitors and of our customers.
+The protection and security of personal data are of primary concern for us.

 What are personal data?

 The GDPR defines the term personal data as any information relating to an identified or identifiable natural person.
-These are, for example, your legal name, your telephone number and your birthday.
+These are, for example, your name, your telephone number, and your birthday.

 In general, it will not be necessary for you to provide personal data to use our website.
 However, when you visit our website our web server automatically creates and maintains so-called log files.
 Log files record data including:

-- IP address of accessing computer (including its geographical location)
+- The IP address of the accessing computer (including its geographical location)